RadoslavTsvetanov/js_template_manager/docs_and_readme.md

   --node dist/index.js

 ** DOCS **
-<cli command> setURL -> if you want to host your own template manager for security reasons
+<cli command> --setURL -> if you want to host your own template manager for security reasons